yeisonreyes07/tugruero/wp-content/plugins/woo-multi-currency/readme.txt

 &#9658; **Updates weekly:** If have any bug or any problem, we’ll update plugin weekly..

-&#9658; **Easy to use:** simply configure a few steps: configure in Setting Currency, input exchange rates automatically or manually and Drag & Drop position of Woo Multi Currency Widget.
+&#9658; **Easy to use:** simply configure a few steps: configure in Setting Currency, input exchange rates automatically or manually and Drag & Drop position of WooCommerce Multi Currency Widget.

 &#9658; Access our videos tutorials.